Joaker4/AVR-Course/atm/README.md

 This project is aimed at completing the task for EON Reality's AVR Course.
-As part of our "homework" we were tasked to create an ATM machine using JavaScript by James Canada.
+As part of our "homework" we were tasked to create an ATM machine using JavaScript by Alistair Mountain.
 My take on the task was to create a React based application simulating an actual ATM.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).